Loading...

 Other people use their devices to search for an exercise video to do at home.

-Lucas says it doesn't matter where we exercise as long as we do it.
+Lucas says, "It doesn't matter where we exercise, as long as we do it.

-Developing healthy sleeping habits is also important for our well-being.
+" Developing healthy sleeping habits is also important for our wellbeing.

-After spending time online we should put our device away and do something relaxing offline before going to sleep.
+After spending time online, we should put our device away and do something relaxing offline before going to sleep.

-For example chat with friends online, read a book, and then go to sleep.
+For example, chat with friends online, read a book, and then go to sleep.

 Time for a check for understanding.

-Coming offline an hour before bed to read is a good healthy balance between offline and online time.
+Well done if you said a and c, coming offline an hour before bed to read is a good, healthy balance between offline and online time, and exercising outdoors after online gaming is also a healthy balance between offline and online time.

 Time for a task now.